ITI/ICS-Security-Tools/protocols/README.md

 - [LangSec DNP3 Parser](https://github.com/Dartmouth-Trustlab/dnp3) - Parsing DNP3 using parser combinators in C.
 - [Proxyd](https://github.com/Dartmouth-Trustlab/proxy) - TCP Proxy for testing hammer based parsers (such as the DNP3 parser above)

+### Traffic Generation

+- [DNP3 Traffic Generation](https://github.com/iti/ics-trafficgen/) - OpenDNP3-based traffic generation that can take a profile of traffic, apply scriptable variation, and result in output of DNP3 traffic matching that profile.

 ### Fuzzing

 - [AEGIS Fuzzer](https://www.automatak.com/aegis/) - Aegis™ is a smart fuzzing framework for a growing number of protocols that can identify robustness and security issues in communications software before it is deployed in a production system. **[commercial]** Early Open Source version is mirrored here: [Open-Source](aegis-opensource).